USB Drivers

 On the Windows 7 OS an installation is required to allow BrainStem devices to be recognized by the system.
 BrainStem devices use the Microsoft provided WinUSB device drivers to communicate with the brainstem.
 On Windows 7 operating systems the WinUSB driver is not installed automatically.
 On more modern versions of Windows newer that 7 this process is automatic and BrainStem devices need no install.

-There is a windows_driver_installation.pdf within the Drivers folder of the Brainstem development kit, and HubTool downloads that describes the process for installing the WinUSB Driver on Windows 7 OS.
+There is a windows_driver_installation.pdf, within the Drivers folder of the BrainStem Development Kit (BDK), that describes the process for installing the WinUSB Driver on Windows 7 OS.